-King Arthur is a legendary historical figure known for many things but was most famous and best remembered for his great leadership, chivalric order and the Knights of the Round Table.
-According to medieval stories and legends, he was the son of King Uther and Igraine, who was then married to Gorlois, the Duke of Cornwall.
+King Arthur is a legendary historical figure known for many things but was most famous and best remembered for his great leadership, chivalric order, and the Knights of the Round Table.

 King Uther was desperately smitten by Igraine and while the Duke was out to war, King Uther slipped into Igraine’s bed and committed an adulterous, treacherous act of disguising himself as her husband.
 It was then that young Arthur was conceived.

-Several stories abound the existence of this eminent king and most of them mostly agreed on one thing – Arthur is one of the greatest rulers of Britain.
+Several stories abound the existence of this eminent king and most of them mostly agreed on one thing that *King Arthur is one of the greatest rulers of Britain.

 Nevertheless, these tales are mainly folklore and literary artwork, particularly from Geoffrey of Monmouth’s Historia Regum Britanniae (History of the Kings of Britain) a collection of stories chronicling the lives of the kings of Britons.

 Furthermore, King Arthur’s historical existence has been debated by most modern scholars and historians.
 It also appears that King Arthur was claimed by almost every Kingdom in the 6th century.

 Several men were named Arthur during this time, some even born to royal families in Britain.
 However, despite attempts to unveil his real identity, it appears that most of these men were merely named in his honor.